Serpent03/cute-net/readme.md

 There are two files of main interest:
 - `nn.h`: All the headers, definitions and structures are stored in this file.
 - `nn.c`: All functions, neural network logic and other relevant material are defined here.

+## Building

+The library(libcutenet) can also be built using the provided makefile.
+Use the command `make cn` to create the static library.
+This can then be linked with your own project where you might find use for it.

 ## How does it work?